Your travel expert

 English-speaking naturalist guide, private transport

 Brazilian Teal, Masked Duck, Grey-headed Kite, Savanna Hawk, Limpkin, Yellow-chinned Spinetail, White-headed Marsh Tyrant, Yellowish Pipit, Chestnut-capped Blackbird, Reddish Hermit, White-chinned Sapphire, Rufous-capped Motmot, Rufous-tailed Jacamar, Crescent-chested Puffbird, Yellow-throated Woodpecker, Chestnut-backed Antshrike, White-flanked Antwren, Unicolored Antwren, Brazilian Laniisoma (Shrike-like Cotinga), Long-billed Wren.
-Tawny-browed Owl, Common Potoo, Common Pauraque, or Scissor-tailed Nightjar.
+Tawny-browed Owl, Common Potoo, Common Pauraque, Scissor-tailed Nightjar.

 Dinner and overnight at the same lodge.